 Perform an audit of your existing developer portal and content, making a list of potential areas for attention.
 Perhaps you have a getting started guide, but it needs some updates to be simpler or focus on a different area of your developer product.
 Maybe you have a list of use cases already in mind that you can share to stoke your audience’s imagination.
 Or, think about some new articles on your blog if you haven’t published anything in a few months… or maybe even a year.

 Take one or two of these areas on to improve your documentation today.
-It doesn’t have to be a lot of work.
+It doesn’t have to be a lot of work—a documentation team can help you make the most impactful changes quickly.
 With consistent attention, you’ll have better docs and happier developers.